Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/deployments.md

 # USA

 ## Providence, Rhode Island
-Our friends are building at the libraries there wtih their Wildlives class that sets up camera traps with children
+Our friends in Rhode Island run a program called "Wildlives" where they set up camera traps with children.
+They do this with local libraries and are now building a mothbox with the kids too!
 ![Untitled](https://github.com/user-attachments/assets/36149ac6-2f1e-44c0-8ce8-cbbfcc682b6d)

 ## Columbus, Ohio